At Tatachilla, it’s personal

 Learning through play and outdoor learning

-Play is an important vehicle for learning in the Junior School.
+Play is one of many ways children learn.
 Play contributes to the cognitive, social and emotional development of our students.
-It also creates an environment for creativity to flourish, and for students to practice fine and gross motor skills, decision making and problem solving skills.
+It also creates an environment for creativity to flourish, and for students to practise fine and gross motor skills, decision making and problem solving skills.

 Our unique environment allows for a wide range of play opportunities, on the oval, in the natural creek setting, or in our ‘ruin’ and mud-kitchen.
 Play at Tatachilla includes: games with rules, imaginative and dramatic play, construction, STEM play and nature play.